 Thanks to their courage and confidence, the Sacred Heart network of schools thrives now, 200 years later, and has grown to include 200 schools and colleges in 45 countries around the world.
-In the United States alone, 22 schools comprise the Network of Sacred Heart Schools, all guided by and committed to the same philosophy as articulated in the Goals & Criteria.
+In the United States and Canada, 24 schools comprise the Network of Sacred Heart Schools, all guided by and committed to the same philosophy as articulated in the Goals & Criteria.

 Sacred Heart in San Francisco

 From our humble beginnings on Bush Street, we moved into a larger building on Franklin Street in 1888, but had to move again when the building suffered severe damage from the 1906 earthquake.
 After a few more moves to accommodate a growing student population, the RSCJ were given a tremendous gift in 1939: San Franciscan Maud Flood donated to the schools her family home, the Flood Mansion, at 2222 Broadway.

 Expansion on the Broadway Campus